 Where do you connect the USB_DN and USB_DP to?

 What type of USB lead do I need for USB_DN, USB_DP

-The USB standard, found on many consumer devices, notably the laptop, but also the android headunit is well established making it a good choice as a connector on an android headunit.
-The USB plug and socket is a very familiar sight and a well adopted standard.
-Unfortunately the other end of that cable for an android headunit is far from standard and highly proprietary.
+The USB standard, found on many consumer devices, notably the laptop and the Android headunit, is well established, making it a good choice as a connector on an Android headunit.
+The USB plug and socket is a familiar sight and a well-adopted standard.
+Unfortunately, the other end of that cable for an Android headunit is far from standard and highly proprietary.

 - DN is Data Negative (also seen as D-)

 - DP is Data Positive (also seen as D+)

 - USB GND is the 0v or ground connection for the 5v supply.

 Power is sent on 5V and 0V while the data is carried over D+ and D-.
 This is all needed for a basic USB connection to read USB thumb drives, power USB mice and keyboards, or power the DAB+ adaptor.

 The manufacturer should have supplied their propitiatory lead for connecting to the Android head unit.
 It may be part of a multiblock connector carrying many different signals.
 The USB lead won’t be recognizable from the head unit end, but the other end will be a standard USB socket.